 When it comes to security, whether MFA is more or less secure than SSO depends on how it’s implemented.
 One thing is for sure: SSO is far more user-friendly.

-Can SSO and MFA/2FA Be Used Together?
+Can SSO and MFA/2FA be used together?

 SSO and MFA can absolutely be used together, and it’s actually considered the most secure solution that strikes a balance between ease of use and protection.
 To use both, your users still only need to remember one password, which means they’re more likely to use a secure one.
 But that’s still only one password standing in the way of a cybercriminal.

 To protect your business’s most sensitive data or apps, you can implement MFA for an additional layer of security.
-The user flow goes like this: The user logs in to the SSO provider, and this can give them access to any app or site you wish.
+The user flow goes like this: The user logs in to the SSO provider, and this can give them access to any app or site they wish.
 But, when there are databases or assets you wish to secure further, you can use MFA to verify them a second time.

 Using SSO means they do not need to use a password for any resource, but MFA has them verify themselves with a code on their phone, app, or email before they can access something that requires additional protection.
 It’s highly recommended that you consider using these methods in unison to protect your company.